Mariners’ event will celebrate women in sports and acknowledge past, present and future challenges

 With no games at T-Mobile Park in the near future, the Mariners decided to host a virtual panel in place of an in-person gathering, and a recording of the discussion will air on the Mariners’ YouTube channel Wednesday at 10 a.m.
 PDT.

-The Mariners will air the recording a day after the anniversary of Title IX, a civil rights law passed in 1972 that, in the sports world, mandates equal opportunities for women and men in federally funded institutions, such as public schools.
+The Mariners will air the recording a day after the anniversary of Title IX, a civil-rights law passed in 1972 that, in the sports world, mandates equal opportunities for women and men in federally funded institutions, such as public schools.

 “The result (of Title IX) has been increased involvement of girls and women in sports at all levels,” the Mariners said in a news release.
 “All of the members of the panel cite their participation in sports as a key factor in their success in pursuing sports as a career.”